Ronny Jackson picked by Trump to lead the VA: What to know about the president's physician

 It was former President Barack Obama who selected Jackson to fill the position of physician to the president.

-Fox News' Joseph Weber and The Associated Press contributed to this report.
+Fox News' John Roberts, Joseph Weber and The Associated Press contributed to this report.